|

 in our lane area.
 According to one helpful GardenWebber, they are probably the

-ubiquitous Panaeolus foenisecii, commonly found in lawns.
+ubiquitous Panaeolus foenisecii, commonly found in lawns (or perhaps not:

 These marvellous donut-like contraptions were growing right in our front